ctmrbio/BACTpipe/README.md

 # BACTpipe
 BACTpipe  implemented in Nextflow

 Bactpipe uses Nexflow as a workflow tool manager.
-It takes paired end fastq files as input and performs pre-processing, quality assesment, de novo assembly and genome annotation.
+It takes paired end fastq files as input and performs pre-processing, quality assessment, de novo assembly, filtering for coverage and contig length, ordering the contigs to a reference genome, and annotation of the genome.

 ## Requirements